Represent practical situations to model addition and sharing (ACMNA004)

 Solve problems involving duration, including using 12- and 24-hour time within a single time zone (ACMMG199)

 By the end of Year 8, students solve everyday problems involving rates, ratios and percentages.
-They recognise index laws and apply them to whole numbers.
+They describe index laws and apply them to whole numbers.
 They describe rational and irrational numbers.
 Students solve problems involving profit and loss.
 They make connections between expanding and factorising algebraic expressions.
 Students solve problems relating to the volume of prisms.
 They make sense of time duration in real applications.
 They identify conditions for the congruence of triangles and deduce the properties of quadrilaterals.
 Students model authentic situations with two-way tables and Venn diagrams.
 They choose appropriate language to describe events and experiments.
 They explain issues related to the collection of data and the effect of outliers on means and medians in that data.

 Students use efficient mental and written strategies to carry out the four operations with integers.
 They simplify a variety of algebraic expressions.
 They solve linear equations and graph linear relationships on the Cartesian plane.
 Students convert between units of measurement for area and volume.
 They perform calculations to determine perimeter and area of parallelograms, rhombuses and kites.
 They name the features of circles and calculate the areas and circumferences of circles.
-Students determine complementary events and calculate the sum of probabilities.
+Students determine the probabilities of complementary events and calculate the sum of probabilities.

 Graph simple non-linear relations with and without the use of digital technologies and solve simple related equations (ACMNA296)